AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/create-site.md

    * The site name becomes part of the URL.
    * The site name must comply with [AEM's page naming conventions.](/help/sites-cloud/authoring/fundamentals/organizing-pages.md#page-name-restrictions-and-best-practices)

-1. Tap or click **Create** and the new site is created from the site template.
+1. Tap or click **Create** and the site is created from the site template.

    ![Details of the new site](../assets/create-site-details.png)